Cergentis-Marieke/Cergentis_common/README.md

 The script take as input a folder that contains all the bam files for which the image should be created. for each of the bams in teh input folder, the scripts will generate two output files: a list of the coverage per 10kb bins (txt), and an image of the coverage (png).

 Installation:
-download following scripts and store wihtin one folder:
+download following scripts and store wihtin one folder:..

--plotGenomeCoverage.pl
+-plotGenomeCoverage.pl..
--windowed_coverage.pl
+-windowed_coverage.pl..
 -GenomePlot.R

 Requirements: